sepehrd2/docking/README.md

 At the moment, the code is not capable of working with flexible ligands or/and proteins.
 Moreover, the implementation at this stage is serial.
-The code is not capable of any visualization and users need to rely on another softwares, e.g. VMD, to visualize the poses and protein.
+The code is not capable of any visualization and users need to rely on another softwares, e.g. VMD, to visualize the docked poses and protein.